kubeluk/SolidDCAT-Profile/spec.md

 #### Discovering the catalog

-A Solid DCAT data catalog MAY be discovered via a the `sdp:catalog` predicate:
+A Solid DCAT data catalog can be discovered via a the `sdp:catalog` predicate:
 1. A Solid DCAT data catalog MAY be discovered via the Solid storage server that hosts data recorded by the catalog by following a `sdp:catalog` link found in the server's description resource (cf. Solid Protocol §4.3.2).
 2. An agent's WebID profile document can reference a catalog which curates datasets offered by the agent.